 You need to work on speed AND stability at the same time.
 You can't only improve stability, and you can't only improve speed.
 For example, you could go faster but it will likely increase incidents.
 And you could take more time to code to increase quality, but you'll sacrifice speed and you'll not have a fast enough pace.

-What is Change Failure Rate - definition
+What is Change Failure Rate - A Definition

 Change failure rate measures the percentage of deployments that cause a failure in production and need to be fixed or rollback after they are deployed.
 Change failure rate determines how many changes that we deployed to production resulted in an incident.
 For example, a high change failure rate indicates that your team didn’t pay enough attention to testing, or that their deployment process is not efficient enough.
 Therefore, CFR measures the stability and quality of your team's deployments.